PepCompass: Navigating peptide embedding spaces using Riemannian Geometry: Results

 We compared \textsc{LE-BO} against a diverse set of state-of-the-art methods, including generative models: HydrAMP~\citep{Szymczak2023HydrAMP} with different creativity hyperparameter $\tau$ and PepCVAE~\citep{Das2018PepCVAE}; the diffusion-based model LaMBO-2~\citep{Gruver2023LaMBO2}; evolutionary strategies: Latent CMA-ES and Relaxed CMA-ES~\citep{Hansen2016CMAES}, where the former operates in the HydrAMP latent space and the latter optimizes directly on a continuous relaxation of one-hot sequence encodings, AdaLead~\citep{Sinai2020AdaLead}, PEX~\citep{Ren2022PEX}; GFlowNet-based approaches: GFN-AL~\citep{Jain2022GFNAL} and GFN-AL-$\delta$CS~\citep{Kim2025DeltaCS}; the reinforcement learning method DyNA-PPO~\citep{Angermueller2020DyNAPPO}; probabilistic methods: CbAS~\citep{Brookes2019CbAS} and Evolutionary BO~\citep{Sinai2020AdaLead}; the insertion-based Joker method~\citep{Porto2018Joker}; and greedy Random Mutation~\citep{GonzalezDuque2024SurveyHDBO}.
-Comparison to competitor latent BO methods SAASBO \citep{eriksson2021high}, Hvarfner’s Vanilla BO \citep{hvarfner2024vanilla}, and LineBO \citep{kirschner2019adaptive} was not feasible due to their relative computational inefficiency: while LE-BO finalized within 2 hours, for all those methods, a single run of the same number of 1400 steps within HydrAMP latent space did not finish within a week.
+Comparison to competitor latent BO methods SAASBO~\citep{eriksson2021high}, Hvarfner’s Vanilla BO~\citep{hvarfner2024vanilla}, and LineBO~\citep{kirschner2019adaptive} was limited by computational constraints: while \textsc{LE-BO} consistently completed within 2 hours, runs of these methods performing an equivalent 1400-step exploration in the HydrAMP latent space exceeded a one-week runtime budget (with SAASBO being the fastest among the latent BO baselines in our evaluation).
+Appendix \ref{appendix:lebo-time-memory} provides detailed time and memory profiling, including a direct comparison between \textsc{LE-BO} and SAASBO under matched experimental settings.

 Additionally, we conducted an ablation study on \textsc{LE-BO} variants to isolate the effects of random walks and mutation enumeration.
 These variants modify the \textsc{EnumerateLocal} sub-procedure in Algorithm~\ref{alg:enumerate-multi}.
 The \emph{Euclidean walk} variant replaces \textsc{SORBES} with a naive Euclidean random walk in the latent space.
 The \emph{mutation-disabled} variant omits \textsc{MUTANG}.
 Finally, the \emph{walk-disabled} variant uses only a single \textsc{MUTANG} without random walks.